ikrima/gamedevguide/contents/guides/ue4guide/gameplay-programming/master-engine-flow/Core Events_Delegates.md

   FWorldDelegates::OnPostWorldInitialization;
   // Gets called near end of UWorld::InitializeActorsForPlay(), after level map got initialized ie SpawnServerActors(), Levels->RouteActorInitialize(), etc
   FWorldDelegates::OnWorldInitializedActors
-  // Exact same as FWorldDelegates::OnWorldInitializedActors but bound to a UWorld object UWorld::OnActorsInitialized
+    - UWorld::OnActorsInitialized // Exact same as FWorldDelegates::OnWorldInitializedActors but bound to a UWorld object
+    - UWorld::AreActorsInitialized() // Can use to check if the world is ready

   // Called at start of UWorld::CleanupWorld(), before world cleanup start FWorldDelegates::OnWorldCleanup;